V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpumpa : unmarried person, single / public woman

-– mpumpuluvunu : deception, fraud, scam
+– mpumpuluvunu : lie, falsehood, falsity, deception, fraud, scam

 – mpumu : upside down, clutter, chaos, waste / rumour, hearsay, honour, glory / echo